GaurangTandon/MarkdownShortcutsForSE/README.md

 1. fix the repetitive code for welcome and homework button insertion
 2. keep beta testing, and release in webstore in mid-June
+3. allow export and import of these mathjax settings; also create lists for popular communities, as different sites favour different mathjax versions. (see them [here](https://stackapps.com/questions/3373/mathjax-buttons))